AnnaVargova/AutomationShield_wiki/HeatShield.md

 ![SimulinkPID](https://user-images.githubusercontent.com/18485913/55687600-23e59080-596f-11e9-9b0f-59e6b01eea39.png)

 After selecting the External running mode the block scheme is re-interpreted to C/C++ code, which is then compiled to AVR-specific machine code and downloaded to the MCU.
 Communication is possible between the block scheme and the hardware.
-You may use switches, sliders and knobs to select reference levels and inspect the response live using a Scope.
+You may use switches, sliders and knobs to select reference levels and inspect the response live using a 'Scope'.

 ![ScopeShot](https://user-images.githubusercontent.com/18485913/55687610-3e1f6e80-596f-11e9-8fbf-2fc43436dc15.png)